RameshSrivatsan/machine-learning-experiments/README.md

 # machine-learning-experiments
-A repo where every model is written from scratch and different approaches to solve a problem are explored.
+A repo where every model and optimiser is written from scratch and compared against models in commonly used frameworks such as Tensorflow, Sci-kit Learn.